harvardd4d/recipebox-server/README.md

 operation of the program and should be set to the location of a database containing the recipes table.

+### Testing

+Run `go test` to test.
+Current, will test the server without the existence of a postgres database.

 ### Expected behavior

 The following routes are currently implemented.